dromara/newcar/docs/content/dev/basic-widget.md

 Install these two packages in your project directory, and then you can start developing Widgets!

-All our Widgets are based on the `Widget` class, which defines some methods for the kernel to operate on them.
+All our Widgets should extend `Widget`, which defines some methods for the kernel to operate on them and for you to implement.

 ## The most basic structure